seed-rs/seed/README.md

 when sending and receiving data from a REST-etc. It supports most popular formats, including `JSON`, `YAML`, and `XML`.

+(Example, and with our integration)

 ### Querying servers using fetch
 To send and receive data with a server, use `wasm-bindgen`'s `web-sys` fetch methods, [described here](https://rustwasm.github.io/wasm-bindgen/examples/fetch.html), paired with Serde.

+Check out the `server_interaction` examples for an example of how to send and receive data from the server in JSON.

 ### Local storage
 You can store page state locally using web_sys's [Storage struct](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Storage.html)
 .

+### Building a release version
+(todo)

 ## Goals
 - Learning the syntax, creating a project, and building it should be easy - regardless